 - i.
 States may take different approaches for rate setting for MLTSS.
-The two most common approaches are to structure the rate cells: - a. by health care status and the level of need of the beneficiaries ("blended"); or ection II.
-Medicaid Managed Care Rates with Long-Term Services and Supports 1.
-Managed Long-Term Services and Supports b. by the long-term care setting that the beneficiary uses ("non-blend ed").
+The two most common approaches are to structure the rate cells: - a. by health care status and the level of need of the beneficiaries ("blended"); or b. by the long-term care setting that the beneficiary uses ("non-blended").

+Section II.
+Medicaid Managed Care Rates with Long-Term Services and Supports s.
+Sy the long term early country trees (non-storage).
 C. Appropriate Documentation Documentation Reference i.
 The rate certification and supporting documentation for MLTSS programs, or for programs that include MLTSS as part of the covered benefits must also specifically address the following considerations: a.
 The structure of the capitation rates and rate cells or rating categories (e.g., blended, non-blended, etc.). b.
 The structure of the rates and the rate cells, and the data, assumptions, and methodology used to develop the rates in light of the overall rate setting approach. c.
 Any other payment structures, incentives, or disincentives used to pay the MCOs, PIHPs or PAHPs (for example, states may provide additional payments to managed care plan(s) that transition beneficiaries from institutional long-term care settings into other settings, or may pay adjusted rates during time periods of setting transitions). d.
 The expected effect that managing LTSS has on the utilization and unit costs of services. e.
-Any effect that the management of this care is expected to have within each care setting and any effect in managing the level of care that the beneficiary receives (e.g., in-home care, community N/A long-term care, nursing facility care). ii.
+Any effect that the management of this care is expected to have within each care setting and any effect in managing the level of care that the beneficiary receives (e.g., in-home care, community long-term care, nursing facility care).
+N/A ii.
 The projected non-benefit costs, such as administrative costs and care coordination costs, may differ for populations receiving MLTSS from other managed care programs, and the rate certification should describe how the projected non-benefit costs were developed for populations receiving these services.
 N/A iii.
 The rate certification should provide information on historical experience, analysis, and other sources (e.g., studies or research) used to develop the assumptions used for rate setting.
 N/A